 Antwerp is Belgium’s second-largest city but not a city many international travelers seem to visit.

-And I have to admit I am just as bad: I grew up less than a two hours drive from Antwerp and yet I have only visited the city three times before and didn’t know it well.
+And I have to admit I am just as bad: I grew up in Leiden, less than a two hours drive from Antwerp and yet I have only visited the city three times before and didn’t know it well.

 But, I decided that had to change.
 A good friend of mine lives in Antwerp so it was about time to get to know this city better.
 And I have to say, if you ever make it to Belgium, don’t just visit Brussels, take a trip to Antwerp as well!

 If you only have about 24 hours in Antwerp, these are the highlights I recommend visiting:

 1. Check out Antwerp Central Station

 Most likely you will arrive to Antwerp by train and will start your city trip at Antwerp Central Station (map) but even if you don’t this train station is worth visiting.